Pythm/ad-ElectricalManagement/README.md

 # Climate
 Here you configure climate entities that you want to control based on outside temperature and electricity price.

 > For HVAC and other climate entities that are not very power consuming, you should check out [Climate Commander](https://github.com/Pythm/ad-ClimateCommander).
-That app is based around the same logic with the outside temperature, but more automated to keep a constant inside temperature.
+That app is written to keep a constant inside temperature.

-Climate entities are defined under `climate` and set the temperature based on the outside temperature.
+Climate entities are defined under `climate` and you configure the temperature it should heat to, based on the outside temperature.
 You configure it either by `name` or with the entity ID as `heater`, and the app will attempt to find consumption sensors based on some default zwave naming, or you can define current consumption using the `consumptionSensor` for the current consumption, and `kWhconsumptionSensor` for the total kWh that the climate has used.

 > [!IMPORTANT]
 > If no `consumptionSensor` or `kWhconsumptionSensor` is found or configured, the app will log with a warning to your AppDaemon log.